 “Decolonization involves identifying colonial systems, structures and relationships, and working to challenge those systems.
 It is not “integration” or simply the token inclusion of the intellectual achievements of non-white cultures.
 Rather, it involves a paradigm shift from a culture of exclusion and denial to the making of space for other political philosophies and knowledge systems.
 It’s a culture shift to think more widely about why common knowledge is what it is, and in so doing adjusting cultural perceptions and power relations in real and significant ways."(University of Keele, “Keele’s Manifesto for Decolonising the Curriculum”, 2018)

-If you’d like to read more about Decolonising the Curriculum before completing this survey, please consider reading the following articles:
+If you’d like to read more about Decolonising the Curriculum, please consider reading the following articles:

 If you would like to be further involved in the Decolonising the Curriculum campaign please email email@example.com